 Political pressure and data security concerns

 Since 2017, DJI has been under increasing pressure from various parts of the U.S. Government.
-The drone maker is accused of collecting sensitive date with their drones and sending it back to the mainland, China.
-These data security concerns have steadily increased since then and seem to be part of a larger anit-China political agenda that also impacted companies like Huawei and TikTok.
+The drone maker is accused of collecting sensitive data with their drones and sending it back to mainland, China.
+These Data Security concerns have steadily increased since then and seem to be part of a larger anti-China political agenda that also impacted companies like Huawei and TikTok.
 DJI has always denied that any information is sent back to their head offices without approval from drone pilots and has gone to significant length to prove as much.
 More recently, the company seems to be suffering from a cultural clash between the head offices in China and regional offices in North America and Europe.
-You can read more about this in DroneXL's 'DJI's Game of Drones' article.
+You can read more about this in DroneXL's ‘DJI's Game of Drones‘ article.